rightjs/rightjs-home/docs/en/philosophy.md

 ## Don't Learn, Have Fun!

 You might notice that there is not so much of the documentation for RightJS.
-The reason is that we simplified and systematically organized all the things the way there is almost nothing to learn.
+One of the reasons is that we simplified and systematically organized all the things the way there is almost nothing to learn.
 Because we don't want you to learn, we want you to have fun.